rishabRB/Calculator/README.md

 # Calculator

-I made this calculator for learing purpose well if you want you can check it out
+I made this calculator for learning purpose well if you want you can check it out

 > Tech stack used
 * Front-end - ReactJS,CSS,Javascript,